 Moms are the primary breadwinners in four out of 10 US families.
 You go, girl!

 Here’s the good news—parents don’t have to be clones of one another to raise well behaved and responsible kids!
 Thank goodness, because the Schaffer children would be in trouble!
 Rather than needing to agree on everything, look at it as an opportunity for your family to embrace many different perspectives.
+Different parenting styles means your kids are gaining a unique understanding from both mom and dad.

 There are so many things I love about Bobby—things that make him nothing like me—and I constantly remind myself how lucky our kids are to have both of us.
 They don’t need two parents who are exactly the same.
 As long as we respect and value our uniqueness, we all win.

-A 2014 study, found that fathers who helped with household chores had daughters who aspired for less traditional and higher paying careers.
+A 2014 study, found that fathers who helped with household chores had daughters who aspired for less traditional and higher-paying careers.

 Schedule Family Meetings